 - Pain concentrated in the buttock

-- Low back can become hypersensitive to touch
+- The low back can become hypersensitive to touch

 - Occasionally pain in the low abdomen